眾生無邊誓願度

 What Is Vicikitsā?
 How to Sever the Knot of Doubt?

-How then can the fetter of doubt be severed?
-One must cultivate meditative concentration (dhyāna).
-Within the stability of meditation, one must carefully observe, practice, and contemplate.
-Alternatively, one must diligently practice according to the method of contemplation on the four foundations of mindfulness (satipaṭṭhāna) taught by the Buddha, applying genuine effort without seeking shortcuts.
-Steadfastly cultivate the Noble Eightfold Path and the seven factors of enlightenment, giving rise to meditative absorption and the samādhi of emptiness.
+How then can one sever the fetter of doubt?
+One must cultivate concentration (samadhi).
+Within meditative absorption, one must carefully observe, contemplate, and reflect.
+Alternatively, one must diligently practice according to the Buddha's method of the Four Foundations of Mindfulness, putting in genuine effort without seeking shortcuts.
+Practice the Noble Eightfold Path and the Seven Factors of Enlightenment steadfastly, arousing meditative absorption (dhyana) and the samadhi of emptiness (shunyata).

-During the Buddha's time, beings of great or supremely great capacity could, upon hearing the principle of the selflessness of the five aggregates, immediately attain the fourth fruition of Arhatship.
-Their monastic robes would settle upon them, their beard and hair would fall off, and spiritual powers would manifest.
-For instance, Mahākāśyapa, Śāriputra, Subhūti, and others.
-They had attained the fourth fruition in previous lives, countless kalpas ago—even three immeasurable kalpas.
-Their identities might have been Buddhas returning; naturally, they could attain fruition upon hearing a single phrase.
-This is because their manas (mind-root) had attained fruition immeasurable kalpas prior.
-Although the five aggregates of their present life were new, and the conscious mind was new, the manas had never ceased; it had always known the selflessness of the five aggregates.
-It was merely the conscious mind that was unaware.
-In this life, upon hearing a single phrase of the Dharma, without needing contemplation, the conscious mind could realize the selflessness of the five aggregates, while the manas had always known it.
-There was no need for the conscious mind to laboriously condition or instruct the manas anew.
-Hence, their attainment of fruition was extremely swift.
+During the Buddha's time, beings of great capacity, or those of exceedingly great capacity, could attain the fourth fruit of Arhatship upon hearing the principle of the selflessness of the five aggregates.
+The robe would drape over them, their hair would fall out, and psychic powers would manifest immediately.
+For example, Mahakasyapa, Sariputra, Subhuti, and others had attained the fourth fruit in their past lives, which was already countless kalpas ago, even three immeasurable kalpas.
+Their identities might be Buddhas who had returned; they could naturally attain the fruit instantly upon hearing a single phrase.
+This is because their manas (root consciousness) had attained the fruit countless kalpas ago.
+Although the five aggregates of this life are new, and the consciousness (vijnana) is new, the manas has never ceased, always knowing the selflessness of the five aggregates; it was merely the consciousness that did not know.
+In this life, upon hearing a single phrase of the Dharma, the consciousness attains the realization of the selflessness of the five aggregates without needing contemplation, while the manas has always known it.
+There is no need for the consciousness to laboriously condition or instruct the manas anew.
+This is why their attainment of the fruit is extremely swift.

-A manas that has been conditioned and transformed is exceedingly sharp; it only requires the conscious mind to comprehend.
-If one only attained the first fruition (Sotāpanna) in a previous life, attaining the first fruition in this life is easy, but attaining the second fruition (Sakadāgāmi) is not, because the manas only corresponds to the level of contemplative wisdom of the first fruition.
+For those whose manas has been conditioned and transformed, it becomes very sharp; as long as the consciousness can comprehend, it is sufficient.
+If one attained only the first fruit (Sotapanna) in a past life, attaining the first fruit in this life is easy, but attaining the second fruit (Sakadagami) is not easy, because the manas only corresponds to the level of insight and wisdom of the first fruit.

-For one who attained the second fruition in a previous life, attaining the second fruition in this life is relatively easy, but attaining the third fruition (Anāgāmi) is difficult, because the manas does not yet correspond to the third fruition.
-One must again condition and instruct it on the content of the third fruition for both the conscious mind and manas to attain it.
+For one who attained the second fruit in a past life, attaining the second fruit in this life is relatively easy, but attaining the third fruit (Anagami) is not easy, because the manas does not yet correspond to the third fruit.
+One must recondition and instruct it on the content of the third fruit before both consciousness and manas can attain it.

 ——Master Sheng-Ru's Teachings